callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

     region.territorial_designation = region.territorial_designation.split(' ').map(&:capitalize).join(' ')

     # ...
 80 more lines of code ...

+    region.save
   end
 end
 ```

 As you can begin to see in this snippet, the `scrape_all_regions` method contained many conditional statements that essentially checked a region's `territorial_designation`.
 This type checking was inevitable given that the HTML/CSS content of the individual region pages varied significantly based on their territorial designations -- more on this in the next post.

-### MOVE TO NEXT POST??
-Fun fact: China has 22 provinces (e.g. Shaanxi, Guangdong), 5 autonomous regions (e.g. Tibet, Inner Mongolia), 4 municipalities (Beijing, Shanghai, Chongqing, and Tianjin), and 2 special administrative regions (SARs) (Hong Kong and Macau).

-I considered breaking up the `Region` model into several smaller models (i.e. `Province`, `AutonomousRegion`, etc.), I wanted the data output from the JSON API to all be standardized and accessible from one endpoint, so I decided not to go too far down this polymorphic path.
-### ???

-It was clear that the `scrape_all_regions` method had far too many (i.e. more than one) responsibilities and several local variables, so I reached deep into the tool bag for Replace Method with Method Object.
+It was clear that the `scrape_all_regions` method had far too many (i.e. more than one) responsibilities and several local variables, so I reached deep into the tool bag for the Replace Method with Method Object refactoring.

+### Implementing Replace Method with Method Object

 First, I made a new class named after the method to be refactored and assigned attributes for all parameters in the `scrape_all_regions` method: